phnx-im/docs/src/spec/queuing_service.md

 * QSSenderId: Pcid

-#### Delete client record
+#### Delete QS client record

-Delete the client record with the given PCID.
-The last client in a user record can only be deleted by deleting the user record itself.
+Delete the QS client record with the given PCID.
+The last client in a QS user record can only be deleted by deleting the QS user record itself.

 ```rust
 struct DeleteClientRecordParams {